West Indian cricket team in England in 1900

-The West Indian cricket team toured England in the 1900 season.
+The West Indies cricket team toured England in the 1900 season.
 The team played 17 matches between 11 June and 11 August 1900.

 There had been three tours by teams of English Amateurs to the West Indies in the mid-1890s and the idea of sending a combined West Indies team to England had gradually developed.
 Several of the leading West Indies players were unavailable and the team that eventually sailed for England was a little weaker than had been anticipated.
 Despite the fact that it was known that earlier English touring sides had been of very modest standard, the opponents that were arranged for the 1900 tourists were in general of too high a standard, with 12 of the 17 being of first-class standard.
 The result was that the West Indians suffered a series of heavy defeats in the early games, a situation not helped by them losing the toss of most occasions.
 Eventually, because of a combination of the tourists improving and the opponents fielding much weaker sides, the games became much more competitive and by the end of the tour 5 matches had been won compared to 8 losses.
 The post-tour comments were that the tour had been, "as an experiment", successful.
 In reality the early defeats had meant that the general interest in the tour was very limited.

 Aucher Warner, who was Plum Warner's brother was the official captain of the team but he played in only 7 matches because of Malarial Fever, losing the toss on all 7 occasions.
 The two black Professionals, Float Woods and Tommie Burton, did much of the bowling.
 The batting honours were shared with Charles Ollivierre, Lebrun Constantine, Percy Cox and Percy Goodman being the most successful.
 The lack of a genuine wicket-keeper, the poor running between the wickets and the weakness of the fielding were widely commented on.